 Medication for Reducing Aggression

 Aggression is associated with poor sleep quality, often leading to a sleep disorder.
 Modifying angry behavior with medication can improve sleep quality.
 There are several medicines that are prescribed to individuals who suffer from sleep disorder by reducing aggression.
 A few of these anger-reducing medications include:

-- Benzodiazepines: treats acute agitation or aggression but can cause puzzling reactions.
+- Benzodiazepines: treat acute agitation or aggression but can cause puzzling reactions.
 These medications have a potential for abuse and, therefore, should not be used on a regular basis.

-- Antipsychotics: causes sedation in high doses and used for reducing agitation and aggression in patients.
+- Antipsychotics: cause sedation in high doses and used for reducing agitation and aggression in patients.
 They have a lower risk for repetitive, purposeless or involuntary movements which may occur during sleep.